• Home

 Philadelphia (lover of the brethren)

-Like several of the other 7 cities, this city was built on a major fault line.
+Like several of the other seven cities, this city was built on a major fault line.
 It was subsequently destroyed by an earthquake in 17 AD.
-It was rebuilt by the Roman emperors.
-In the rebuilding they included Royal temples built for themselves.
+The Roman emperors rebuilt it, including Royal temples built for themselves.
 But the vast majority of people refused to move back into the city.
 It was never quite the same again.
-When John wrote the letter it was a thriving city but it's glory days were in the past.
+When John wrote the letter, it was a thriving city, but its glory days were in the past.

 Revelation 3:7